FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Building the application

-Our application will only one page apart from the FusionAuth login page: a home page from which a parent user can grant or revoke permission for the child user to view the page.
+Our application will have only two pages apart from the FusionAuth login page: a landing page that will redirect the user to the FusionAuth login page, and a home page from which a parent user can grant or revoke permission for the child user to view the page.

-Add the following to `views/index.pug`.
+For the landing page, add the following to `views/index.pug`.

 ```js
   - var clientId = '<YOUR_CLIENT_ID>'